MariaDB JSON_DEPTH() Function

 Required.
 A JSON document.

-If you supply the wrong number of arguments, MariaDB will report an error: ERROR 1582 (42000): Incorrect parameter count in the call to native function 'JSON_DEPTH'
+If you supply the wrong number of arguments, MariaDB will report an error: ERROR 1582 (42000): Incorrect parameter count in the call to native function 'JSON_DEPTH'.

 Return value

-function calculates the depth of the JSON document according to the following rules:
+MariaDB JSON_DEPTH() function returns the maximum depth of a JSON document.
+The JSON_DEPTH() function calculates the depth of the JSON document according to the following rules:

 - An empty array, empty object, or plain value has depth 1.